samirahmed/fu/README.md

 $ sudo make install
 ```

-Or you just use bash alias if you is working under sh
+Or you just use bash alias if you are working under shell
 ```
 $ cd ~/workspace
 $ git clone git://github.com/samirahmed/fu.git